We offer video telehealth to the residents of 28 US states.

 She spent five months in Jerusalem, Israel participating in an internship at a non-profit organization that provided natural health care to women and babies, and loved the model they used to treat patients.

-She graduated from National University of Health Sciences in April 2019 with a Doctorate in Naturopathic Medicine (ND).
+She graduated from National University of Health Sciences with a Doctorate in Naturopathic Medicine (ND/NMD).
 She is currently planning to pursue a Masters in Clinical Practice and a residency in naturopathic pediatrics.
 Her passion is treating chronic conditions such as autism, ADHD, epilepsy, multiple sclerosis, migraines, and genetic conditions.

 In her spare time, Dr. Visser loves reading, writing her own stories, and cooking new foods.

 The information contained on this website is presented for educational purposes only.
 Nothing contained on this website should be construed nor is intended to be used for medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified health care provider.
 Should you have any health care related questions, please call or see your physician or other qualified health care provider promptly.
 Always consult with your physician or other qualified health care provider before making any changes to your healthcare routine.
 You should never disregard medical advice or delay in seeking it because of something you have read on this website.